Stanis-G/OCR-Dataset-Creator/readme.md

 __Datasets__

 Dataset package combines parsers, layouts and images.
 It handles dataset directory or S3 bucket structure and generates streamlit ui script, displaying all images with drawn bboxes and corresponding parsed texts.
 It is useful to see your data and check it for problems, so you can change processing settings in previous steps and generate a new dataset.
-To open streamlit ui after you have generated dataset, just run `streamlit run <dataset_folder>/ui.py`.
+To open streamlit ui after you have generated dataset, just run `streamlit run <dataset_folder>/ui.py` from env with streamlit installed.
 If you use S3 stored dataset, you need to download it first.

 __Examples__